bobbygrdn/developer-notebook/interview-preparation/interview-questions.md

 - How do you capture insights into UX today?
 - What customer commitments or urgent project deadlines are relevant to this role?
 - What gets you out of bed every morning to do your work?
+- If you hire me today, in-a year's time how will you know that I was the right fit?

 ###### CEO/Founder